05rs/05rs/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on computer vision project
+- 🔭 I’m currently working at GoBOLT as SDE-1 Backendt
-- 🌱 I’m currently learning VAE
-- 👯 I’m looking to collaborate on Generate Art with GANs
-- 🤔 I’m looking for help with Docker deployment
-- 💬 Ask me about CNN and tensorflow
 - 📫 How to reach me: directly mail to work.raghavsethi@gmail.com
+- ❤ Microservices
 - ⚡ Fun fact: Like to travel